pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Mikro80.md

 ## Keyboard handling

 By default, the port uses the firmware keyboard routines.
-This can be quite slow at recognising keypresses so you may end up with a better experience if you enabled the inkey terminal handling by supplying the option `--hardware-keyboard`
+This can be quite slow at recognising keypresses so you may end up with a better experience if you enable the inkey terminal handling by supplying the option `--hardware-keyboard`

 The delete/backspace key is mapped to the home key.